-David S. Pottruck has been appointed to serve on our Board of Directors, effective May 31, 2017.
-Mr. Pottruck is not expected to be an "interested person," as defined in Section 2(a)(19) of the 1940 Act, of GSV Capital upon the effective date of his appointment.
+David S. Pottruck has served on our Board of Directors since May 2017.
 Mr. Pottruck has served on the board of directors of Intel Corporation (NASDAQ: INTC), a technology company, since 1998 and has been chairman and chief executive officer of Red Eagle Ventures, Inc., a private equity firm in San Francisco, California, since 2005.
 Mr. Pottruck has also served as co-chairman of Hightower Advisors, a wealth-management company in Chicago, Illinois, since 2009 and in 2013 became chairman.
 Mr. Pottruck teaches in the MBA and Executive Education programs of the Wharton School of Business of the University of Pennsylvania, and serves as a Senior Fellow in the Wharton School of Business Center for Leadership and Change Management.
 Prior to joining Red Eagle Ventures, Inc., Mr. Pottruck had a 20-year career at Charles Schwab Corporation that included service as president, chief executive officer and a member of the board.

-Our Board of Directors has concluded that Mr. Pottruck's position as chairman and chief executive officer of a private equity firm and as a former chief executive officer of a major brokerage firm brings significant senior leadership, management, operational, financial, business development, and brand management expertise to the Board of Directors, and that therefore, he is qualified to serve as a member of our Board of Directors.
+Our Board of Directors has concluded that Mr. Pottruck's experience and his extensive business and management experience as a chief executive officer, chairman, and director of various companies provide significant value to our Board of Directors, and that therefore he is qualified to serve as a member of our Board of Directors.